pachyderm/docs/content/latest/deploy-manage/deploy/import-kubernetes-context.md

    ```

-1. Create a new Pachyderm context with the embedded Kubernetes context:
+1. Create a new MLDM context with the embedded Kubernetes context:

    ```s
    pachctl config import-kube <new-pachyderm-context-name> -k `kubectl config current-context`